JoshEstus/JoshEstus/README.md

 ## Hi there 👋

+I'm Josh Estus, a software engineer with a passion for all sorts of nerdy interests; LotR, Star Wars and Stormlight Archive (reading the Cosmere!) to name a few.

+### What I'm current up to
+- 🌱 learning through the boot.dev courses.
+- 🔭 looking for Senior Software Engineering positions
 <!--
 **JoshEstus/JoshEstus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.